-What is Poker Tilt: Learn How to Avoid Poker Tilt?
+Poker Tilt: What It Is & How to Avoid It

 Poker is a thrilling game.
 Sure it can be enjoyable and fun for some people and hard for some.
 Sometimes the frustration gets into your head.
 This is what Tilt is.
 Tilt refers to a state of emotional frustration or agitation that affects a player’s ability to make sound decisions.
 It usually occurs due to so many reasons like after a series of losses, bad beats, or frustrating circumstances in the game, causing the player to play irrationally or more aggressively than they normally would.
 Tilt also makes you question your underlying decisions and forces you to make impulsive decisions.